IBMDataScience/autoai/README.md

 # Demo of IBM's Watson Studio AutoAI to Predict Titanic's survivors

 ## A 3-minute video of the demo can be downloaded from [here](https://ibm.box.com/s/62ngb7y0cppespkty308a3u9r2jdjg3o).
+The video uses the newest version of the AutoAI UI that is not in production yet.
+Therefore, there will be minor chnages in the UI between the video and the demo that you can build yourself.

 ### Here are the step-by-step instructions to build the demo on your own: